react-native-community/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
--name: 🐛 Report a bug
+name: 🐛 Report a bug
--about: Report a reproducible or regression bug in React Native CLI.
+about: Report a reproducible or regression bug in React Native CLI.'
+labels: 'bug'
 ---

 ## Environment